-It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
-And warmer air can result in drier air that can impact our overall health.
-You may have never considered monitoring humidity levels inside, or maybe you’re looking to find just the perfect balance.
+It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
+And warmer air can result in drier air that can affect our overall health.
+You may have never considered monitoring humidity levels in your home, or maybe you’re looking to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
-But how do you know which system is the best for you?
+But how do you know which system is the best for your house?

 There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.

-- Size—The size and capacity of a humidifier is based on gallons per day of operation.
-One way to decide what size you should get is to take your total floor area and multiply it by the height of your home’s ceiling.
+- Size—The humidifier’s size and capacity is based on gallons per day of operation.
+One way to determine what size you should get is to take your total floor area and multiply it by the height of your home’s ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.

-- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
-There are many models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 All homes and families are different.
-Our experts at McKinley Heating Service Experts can provide you with a home health report to help you select which humidifier is appropriate for your home.
+Our professionals at McKinley Heating Service Experts can provide you with a home health report to help you select which humidifier is appropriate for your home.
 And our assessment will ensure you are getting the best solution to fit your current HVAC system.
-We want to make sure you can rest comfortably during the colder weather and that you have the support you need to maintain proper indoor air quality.
-Call us at or go to our online scheduler to make an appointment.
+We want to make sure you can rest comfortably during the cooler season and that you have the support you need to maintain proper indoor air quality.
+Call us at 780-800-7092 or go to our online scheduler to make an appointment.